 There is a presumption that employees’ positions will be kept open.
 However, exceptions include where the position becomes redundant or where the employee’s position is a key position and the employee is taking more than four weeks’ parental leave.

 Family Violence Leave

 In practice, non-solicitation clauses are far more likely to be upheld as they are considered generally to be less restrictive.
-The enforceability of non-competition clauses is regularly the subject of litigation and is more likely to be upheld if they are for short periods, limited in scope and accompanied by a lump-sum payment.
-While appropriate consideration is required in non-competition clauses, additional payments are generally not required when such clauses are entered into at the same time as the rest of the employment terms, because the offer of employment itself provides consideration.
+The enforceability of non-compete clauses is regularly the subject of litigation and is more likely to be upheld if they are for short periods, limited in scope and accompanied by a lump-sum payment.
+While appropriate consideration is required in non-compete clauses, additional payments are generally not required when such clauses are entered into at the same time as the rest of the employment terms, because the offer of employment itself provides consideration.

 The Privacy Act 2020 applies to all “agencies” (including employers) that hold personal information about individuals.
 The Privacy Act 2020 also applies to overseas agencies and individuals (including employers) in certain circumstances.
 Personal information is information about an identifiable individual.

 An employer can only collect an employee’s personal information for lawful and necessary purposes.
-Personal information should be collected directly from the individual unless the individual has provided authorisation for the employer to collect such information from other sources or if certain other defined circumstances apply.
-If an employer needs to collect personal information from an individual employee, the employee must be advised of the reason for collection, the individuals and/or entities that will have access to the information and the employee’s rights of access to and correction of that information.
+Personal information should be collected directly from the individual unless the individual has provided authorisation for the employer to collect such information from other sources, or if certain other defined circumstances apply.
+If an employer needs to collect personal information from an individual employee, the employee must be advised of the reason for collection, the individuals and/or entities that will have access to the information, and the employee’s rights of access to and correction of that information.